FreyGeospatial/freygeospatial.github.io/_posts/2025-07-20-Setup-Ubuntu-VM-with-UTM.md

 In this post, we’ll walk through how to set up an Ubuntu VM in UTM and configure it so you can SSH into it from your macOS host.
 If you only need terminal access, SSH is recommended over using the UTM GUI for a smoother and more efficient experience.

-1. install UTM
+1. Install UTM
-1. download your desired ubuntu instance (use ARM compatible ISO's for M-series Macs).
+1. Download your desired Ubuntu instance (use ARM compatible ISO's for M-series Macs).
-1. follow all the steps found here: https://www.youtube.com/watch?v=1PL-0-5BNXs
+1. Follow all the steps found here: https://www.youtube.com/watch?v=1PL-0-5BNXs
-1. go to the UTM network settings for your new VM
+1. Go to the UTM network settings for your new VM
-1. change the "Network Mode" to "Emulated VLAN"
+1. Change the "Network Mode" to "Emulated VLAN"
-1. go to port forwarding and select these options:
+1. Go to port forwarding and select these options:

 <div style="display: flex;">
     <div style="flex: 100%; text-align: center;">